 I don’t want them to see…

-Here are 5 reasons why being a Wanabe is be a NO-NO
+Here are 5 reasons why being a Wannabe is a NO-NO

-B. Wanabes give people room to make assumptions and reach conclusions about them that may not be true.
-You might not be ‘like that’ or be that ‘kind of person’, but because you have the ‘I must belong’ demeanor, people start to think of you and see you ‘that way’.
+B. Wannabes give people room to make assumptions and reach conclusions about them that may not be true.
+You might not be ‘like that’ or be that ‘kind of person’, but because you have the ‘I must belong’ demeanour, people start to think of you and see you ‘that way’.
 Real people can spot wannabes miles away.

 C. It exposes you to unwarranted indignities.
-Wanabes get treated with dismissal and a polite disdain so humiliating, when you place it side by side with the cost of being authentic, you realize that, you are paying way too high a price sacrificing your individuality for cheap visibility and affirmation.
+Wannabes get treated with dismissal and a polite disdain so humiliating, when you place it side by side with the cost of being authentic, you realize that you are paying way too high a price sacrificing your individuality for cheap visibility and affirmation.

 D. Nobody’s life should be that inspiring to make you want to be them in order to be accepted.
 You should rethink the word ‘acceptance’ and everything that comes with it.